Price and Assortment Optimization under the Multinomial Logit Model with Opaque Products: Introduction

-A key question to address when modeling the Opaque-MNL model is determining a customer's valuation for the opaque product.
+A key issue to address in the Opaque-MNL model is the customer's valuation for the opaque product.
 Early works on ``probabilistic selling'', such as \cite{fay2008probabilistic}, assume that the customer is aware of the probability of receiving every possible traditional product when purchasing the opaque product, leading to a valuation of the opaque product based on the expected value over the possible alternatives.
-However, this approach does not apply to the scenarios illustrated in Figures \ref{fig:examples}\subref{fig:car} and \ref{fig:examples}\subref{fig:amazon}, where the allocation probabilities are unknown to customers.
-In this work, we adopt the risk-averse assumption proposed in \cite{mike2021power}, wherein customers value the opaque product as the minimum valuation among all available traditional products.
-Such customers are considered \textit{risk-averse} because they will not regret their purchase decision even if the opaque product is fulfilled with the least preferred product.
+However, this approach does not apply to the scenarios illustrated in Figures \ref{fig:examples}\subref{fig:car} and \ref{fig:examples}\subref{fig:amazon}, where the allocation probabilities are unknown to customers. \cor{In this work, we consider $\bm{k}$\textbf{-risk-averse} customers who value the opaque product as the $k$-th \textit{smallest} order statistic of their valuations for the traditional products in the opaque support.
+Here $k$ is a parameter that can take any value between 1 and the size of the assortment.
+For example, when $k =1$, this captures the original \textit{risk-averse} assumption proposed in \cite{mike2021power}, wherein customers value the opaque product as the minimum valuation among all traditional products that can fulfill it.
+Such customers are considered risk-averse because they will not regret their purchase decision even if the opaque product is fulfilled with the least preferred product.
 This assumption is particularly valid when customers inherently distrust the seller, lack prior information about which product will fulfill their purchase, or recognize that certain products provide no value.
-We next summarize our contributions of this paper.
+When $k$ represents the median, it signifies the customer believes they will receive a product somewhere near the middle of their preference list.
+For larger $k$, the opaque product is valued more highly, which captures customers with a more optimistic or gambling-oriented attitude toward opaque purchases.
+We next summarize our contributions of this paper.}